Rejuvenation Pruning for Shrubs

 When not to rejuvenation prune

-There are many shrubs in the Northern Plains landscape that can benefit from a rejuvenation cut so long as a few general guidelines are followed.
+There are many shrubs that can benefit from a rejuvenation cut so long as a few general guidelines are followed.
 Do not try to perform this on evergreen plants, as the only result will be a stump!
-Also avoid performing a rejuvenation cut on stressed or mostly dead plants, as this type of maintenance practice can be hard on the plants and invite disease or pests to further harm the health of the shrub.
+Also, avoid performing a rejuvenation cut on stressed or mostly dead plants, as this type of maintenance practice can be hard on the plants and invite diseases or pests to further harm the health of the shrub.

-Here are a few native Northern Plains species that all benefit from rejuvenation cuts:
+A few species that benefit from rejuvenation pruning

 - Snowball viburnum (Viburnum opulus var. americanum, Zones 2–7)